Validant/Validant-notify/README.md

 # Validant-notify
-A Notification Resource for FiveM
+A Notification Resource for FiveM, when you have troble with my resource can you join my discord https://discord.gg/cGEEGbcWPf

 |Framework|Standalone|